-This course is followed by a series of intensive seminars co-taught by University of Ghana faculty and leading medical practitioners in Accra.
-Learn of the work to provide basic health care and hygiene, develop sustainable food and ecological practices, provide access to clean water, and promote empowerment and education to improve the lives of all.
+A series of intensive seminars co-taught by University of Ghana faculty and leading medical practitioners in Accra follows.
+You learn of the work to provide basic health care and hygiene, develop sustainable food and ecological practices, provide access to clean water, and promote empowerment and education to improve the lives of all.
 Service learning with the West Africa AIDS foundation is part of this segment.

-Following the seminars, students undertake two weeks of hands-on experience in which they complete community service in various regions of Ghana (the Volta and the Brong-Ahafo regions).
-Each region provides unique insights into the communities of Ghana.
-Discussions with local experts and opportunities to debrief on daily activities assist students in understanding and learning more from their village experiences.
+Following the seminars, students undertake two weeks of hands-on experience in which they complete community service in the Volta and Brong-Ahafo regions outside Accra .
+Each region provides unique insight into rural communities of Ghana.
+Discussions with local experts and daily debriefs on activities assist students in understanding and learning more from the village experiences.